15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Children's Museum Houston

-And even older kids will adore this top-rated attraction.
+Even older kids will adore this top-rated attraction.
 They’ll have the opportunity to complete secret spy missions, experiment with a 3D printer, and build basic robots with Lego.

 Market Square Park

-Sculpture gardens, gargoyles, and mosaic fountains, oh my!
+Sculpture gardens, gargoyles, and mosaic fountains—oh my!
 Market Square Park is a unique city square in Houston’s Historic District, with plenty of good restaurants and sights to see.
 Each evening, the park lawn is transformed with activities like lawn games, dancing, live music, and picnics under the Edison lights.

 Be sure to take a picture with “Buster,” the Market Square Park mascot.
 Crafted by James Philips, the giant wooden dog loves to make friends with tourists—and their furry companions.

-After relaxing in Market Square Park, carve out time to explore more of Houston’s Historic District.
+Take a walk down Main Street.
 Exercise your shutter button, grabbing snapshots of the area’s beautiful historic buildings juxtaposed with views of the towering skyscrapers in the nearby business district.
-Duck into one of the many cafes, eateries, and bars to enjoy everything from a cup of coffee to tacos paired with margaritas.

 Houston Arboretum & Nature Center

 Located next to Memorial Park, the Houston Arboretum & Nature Center is one of the city’s most popular places to visit for a quick escape from the hustle and bustle of downtown and into nature.
+I tacked this onto my Memorial Park visit on my last trip to Houston—and I wasn’t disappointed!

 RELATED: Best Time of Year to Visit Houston